 This park is a modified version of the Dew Tour slopestyle course.
 It features large jumps and rails for the advanced rider.
 IT's BIG!!

 Combining banked slalom, jumps & transition style features this park has something for everyone in the family.
 From the entry level skier/rider learning how to switch edges on banked terrain to the experienced athlete looking to try some redirection transfers this park has it all on one of Snowbasin Resort’s longest park runs.

 The Needles Rail Garden, located at the base area, is a huge hit!
 From opening day, the garden will offer a variety four to six features.
 During the season, the garden will expand up to three lines with three rails each.

-The Littlecat Park is growing!
-The entire run is dedicated to our terrain parks, with medium sized jumps, multiple rail lines, and even a new wall ride feature.
+The entire run is dedicated to our terrain parks, with medium sized jumps, large hip, multiple rail lines and even a double stair set.
 Look for several new jib setups throughout the season!